sezzle/static-widgets/src/sezzle-checkout-installment-widget/README.md

     </script>
     ```

-    Option 2: Enter the following two lines of code where the installment widget should appear
+    Option 2: Enter the following two lines of code where the installment widget should appear:

-    ```html
+    ``` html
         <div id="sezzle-installment-widget-box"></div>
         <script src="sezzle-checkout-installment-widget.js"></script>
     ```